Deadly Premonition 2: A Blessing in Disguise

-Deadly Premonition 2: A Blessing in Disguise (stylized as Dead2y Premonition: A Blessing in Disguise) is an open world survival horror video game developed by Toybox, White Owls, and Now Production and published by Rising Star Games for the Nintendo Switch on July 10, 2020.
-It was self-published by Toybox in Japan.
-It is both a prequel and sequel to Deadly Premonition, which has garnered a significant cult following since its release in 2010.
+Deadly Premonition 2: A Blessing in Disguise is a survival horror video game developed by Toybox, White Owls, and Now Production for the Nintendo Switch.
+It was released on July 10, 2020 by Toybox in Japan and Rising Star Games internationally.
+It is both a prequel and sequel to Deadly Premonition, which has garnered a cult following since its release in 2010.
 A Blessing in Disguise follows FBI Agent Francis York Morgan as he works to solve a murder mystery in the fictional American town of Le Carré, Louisiana.

 Gameplay

 Deadly Premonition 2 divides its gameplay between two sections.
 In the first, the player assumes the role of FBI Agent Aaliyah Davis, who interrogates Francis Zach Morgan in his apartment about his handling of a case involving the murder of a teenage girl.
+The gameplay of these sections consists mostly of visual novel style dialogue and point and click exploration of Zach’s apartment.

 In the second, the player guides a younger Francis York Morgan through the fictional American town of Le Carré, Louisiana, fourteen years prior, as he investigates that case and its connection to a drug ring.
+These sections are open world, and include side quests alongside the main story.
+Traversal of the open world is done via skateboard.
+During these sections, York has a gun that he can use to shoot Louisiana wildlife.
+There are interstitial combat levels during the main story.

 Plot

 The frame story of Deadly Premonition 2 takes place in Francis Zach Morgan's apartment in Boston, Massachusetts, in 2019, a decade after the events of Deadly Premonition.
 There, FBI Special Agent Aaliyah Davis (Mela Lee) and her partner Simon Jones (Christopher Corey Smith) interrogate a sickly Zach (Jeff Kramer) over his involvement in a murder case of sixteen-year-old Lise Clarkson, the granddaughter of the influential Clarkson family, in Le Carré.
 Zach narrates how he and his alternate personality York, created from his childhood trauma, came to Le Carré to investigate the connections between the murder and an addictive street drug, Saint Rouge.

-During his investigation in Le Carré, York is periodically aided by riddles from the supernatural entity Houngan and Patricia "Patti" Woods (Cassandra Lee Morris), the young daughter of the town's sheriff Melvin Woods (Ogie Banks).
+During his investigation in Le Carré, York is periodically aided by riddles from the supernatural entity Houngan and Patricia "Patti" Woods (Cassandra Lee Morris).
+Patti is the young adopted daughter of the town's sheriff Melvin Woods (Ogie Banks), whose biological mother is his wife, Candy Clarkson.
 Returning to the scene of Lise's murder, York discovers that she had been dismembered by her mother Galena (Kate Higgins) in the presence of Professor R (Billy Kametz), whom York suspects to be involved in the production of Saint Rouge.
 York then enters the Otherworld, where he battles a monstrous version of Galena, who claims to have done it in pursuit of creating a new world.
 Returning to reality, he arrests Galena and takes her to the town's jail.